borisbat/NotOkImageFormat/README.md

 NOI is really fast to decompress, even on the CPU.
 GPU is probably fast enough to decompress as it textures.

 Compression can be speed-up siginficantly with better k-means implementation.
 However I would not want to waste any time on it.
-This really aught to be a shader.
+This really ought to be a shader.
 GPU implementation of k-means would be crazy fast and completely parallel.